 Having thus set up vibrations of air, the effect is like that made on a mass of gelatine; the whole body of air vibrates in all directions, and as many persons can hear as are able to come within the range of the voice.
 Words are combinations of vibrations, or shapes into which they are compressed.
 There are vowels and consonants.
 Vowels are round, flat or open, owing to whatever shapes are given to the escaping column of air.
-Consonants are interruptions of the out-going air; the column being cut off by the interference of some part of the mouth, as the lips, teeth, point of tongue, middle of tongue, back of tongue, throat, etc.
+Consonants are interruptions of the out-going air; the column being cut off by the interference of some part of the mouth, as the lips, teeth, point of tongue, middle of tongue, back of tongue and the parts of the throat.